ccmorris/bwpt.beer/_posts/2016-02-09-sushi-at-hana.md

 title: Sushi at Hana
 ---

+EDIT: Thanks to all who attended, had a great time!

 Beer, Wings, and Professional Things is going to Sushi!

 Thursday, February 18, 2016 at 6:30PM